Supreme Court saves politico from recall over Rio Arriba Oñate statue dispute - New Mexico Political Report

 This report is original reporting by a New Mexico-based independent journalist with support NMreports.org and its readers and sponsors.

-New Mexico’s highest court has dismissed a petition recalling a commissioner in Rio Arriba County.
-The New Mexico Supreme Court concluded last week that there was not enough evidence that Commissioner Alex Naranjo committed malfeasance or misfeasance on an alleged violation of the state’s Open Meetings Act (OMA).
+New Mexico’s highest court has dismissed a petition attempting to recall a commissioner in Rio Arriba County.
+The New Mexico Supreme Court concluded last week that there was not enough evidence that Commissioner Alex Naranjo committed malfeasance or misfeasance on an alleged violation of the state’s Open Meetings Act (OMA) when he led efforts to reinstall a controversial statue of Spanish conquistador Don Juan de Oñate on public property.

-A county resident filed a petition against Naranjo, alleging that the commissioner in 2023 approved the installation of a statue without the consent of the residents.
-The statue was of Spanish conquistador Don Juan de Oñate.
-The statue’s installation was planned to be placed in front of the Rio Arriba County government office complex, located at a site north of Española, but had been removed in 2020.
+The statue had been removed from public space in 2020 amid criticism of Oñate’s treatment of Indigenous people.
+A county resident filed a petition against Naranjo alleging that the commissioner in 2023 approved the reinstallation of the statue without the consent of the residents.

-Tensions boiled over that year at a demonstration to remove the statue, where a man seen defending the statue shot a protester.

-There were two bronze statues of Oñate, who established the first European settlement in America west of the Mississippi.
-In Albuquerque, protesters wrapped a chain around the neck of the statue, chanting, “Tear it down!”
+A 23-year old Sandia Park man, Ryan Martinez, shot into the crowd during the reinstallation ceremony.
+He later pleaded no contest to weapons and battery charges and was sentenced to 9.5 years in prison.

 In New Mexico, there’s a specific process to follow before voters can try to recall a public official.
 The state constitution requires that a district court first examine whether there’s enough evidence to justify the recall before any petitions are signed or elections held.